UUÂãÁÄÖ±²¥

 Operating more than one payroll

-All payroll reporting of an employer will usually be encompassed within the same PAYE reference (PAYE scheme).
+All an employer’s payroll reporting will usually be encompassed within the same PAYE reference (PAYE scheme).
 However, sometimes an employer will prefer to have more than one PAYE reference to cover its various payroll obligations.
 There may be a variety of reasons for doing so, including the following:

 1. •